nobohan/OpenArdenneMap/StreetLabellingWithMapnik.md

 * Decrease the `text-character-spacing` will also condense your text labels, and so could help to place more labels.
 However, the default is already the smallest value.

-* Use "text-simplify".
+* Use `text-simplify`.
 You can use this parameter to simplify the geometry that is labeled.
 It seems it can have a (limited) effect on the label placement: some labels have disappeared and some others appeared when testing this parameter.

 * `text-repeat-distance` is very useful when making rules based on the length of the street.
 Put some values (in pixels) to increase the distance between two labels when labels are repeated along a same feature.